Electrician Tools

 Wire markers are used to label individual wires inside of electrical panels, motor and industrial controls, junction boxes, and other places.

-Fine point Sharpies are good for all sorts of labeling where permanent ink is needed.
-I don't recommend them for outdoor use.
-In that case use a paint pen.
+Fine-point Sharpies are good for all sorts of labeling where permanent ink is needed.
+Some electricians use them to reidentify a circuit conductor with another color.
+I don’t recommend them for outdoor use.
+In that case, use a paint pen.

 Top Of Page